Nasdaq/msgcodec/readme.md

 A library to encode and decode messages in various formats where messages are defined as plain old java objects.

-This library is maintained by [Mikael Brännström ](mailto:mikael.brannstrom@cinnober.com).
-Feedback is very welcome.

 ## Usage ##
 Given a POJO: